ebuchman/blog/content/posts/uoa-liquidity.md

 they borrowed primarily in times of emergency, to fight war, and otherwise strove to repay their debts, and to run surplusses in peace time.
 In other words, they did not run permanent deficits.
 Occasionally, they would default and cause crisis.
-It wasn't until the 16th c aliance between the Spanish and the Genoese, fuelled by a new source of silver in the Americas, that the political and financial machinery was worked out to create permanent deficit financing for states.
+It wasn't until the 16th century alliance between the Spanish crown and the Genoese bankers, fuelled by a new source of silver in the Americas, that the political and financial machinery was worked out to create permanent deficit financing for states.
 In the case of the Spanish, it was to finance an 80 years war against the Dutch.
 But not long after, in the early 17th c, the permanent deficit became a phenomenon of peace time in the hands of the British state under the Stuarts.
-And the crisis wrought by the Spanish-Genoese alliance on the older international trade fairs in the late 16th c led to the rise of new clearing infrastructure in the form of central banks, beginning especially with the Bank of Amsterdam at the start of the 17th c, and culminating in the bank of England at the end.
+And the crisis wrought by the Spanish-Genoese alliance on the older international trade fairs in the late 16th century led to the rise of new clearing infrastructure in the form of central banks, beginning especially with the Bank of Amsterdam at the start of the 17th century, and culminating in the bank of England at the end.

 As central banks and centralized clearing unions came to take over from the decentralized clearing fairs, they would introduce a new kind of money, the bank "reserves",